VirtoCommerce/vc-module-Authorize.Net/README.md

 * **Transaction key** - Authorize.Net transaction key from credentials
 * **SHA2 hash key** - Authorize.Net SHA2 hash key used for relay response validation.
 Should be created in Authorize.Net account setting "API Credentials & Keys"
 * **Mode** - Mode of Authorize.Net payment gateway (test or real)
-* **Confirmation URL** - URL for payment confirmation in VC Manager API. {VC manager URL}/api/payments/an/registerpayment. **Should be copied to Authorize.Net account setting "Response/Receipt URLs"**
+* **Confirmation URL** - URL for payment confirmation in VC Manager API. {VC manager URL}/api/payments/an/registerpayment. **Should be added to Authorize.Net account setting "Response/Receipt URLs"**
 * **Thank you page relative URL** - Storefront thank you page relative URL. **Store URL should be set.**
 * **Payment action type** - Action type of payment